 A Quickstart Guide to Hand Copying the Bible

 After you read the first two articles, you are ready to start copying Bible verses.
 I've included three Scripture lists of the same verses I first copied out.
-The subject of love in the Bible is far more challenging than it sounds.
+The subject of love in the Bible is more challenging than it sounds.
 This is because agape, the original Greek word for the God-kind of love, means an unselfish love.
-Agape-love does not revolve around getting our own needs and desires met, but in doing what is best for others.
+Agape-love does not insist on getting its own needs and desires met, but in doing what is best for others.

 In addition, Jesus calls us to "love our enemies," to "lay down our lives" for our friends, to love our neighbors as ourselves, and to love God with all our heart, mind, soul, and strength.

 You will grow and mature as you copy out these verses.
 Agapao, for example, is the verb form of agape.
-Most of the time it means to love with the God-kind of love.
-Another member of the same word family, agapetos is a word translated beloved.
-It describes God's only begotten Son.
+Most of the time, it means to love with the God-kind of love.
+Another member of the same word family, agapetos is the word translated beloved.
+It describes God's only begotten Son who is His "beloved Son."
 Further, it is the word the apostles chose to make soul-stirring appeals to the church to pay attention and hear their words.

-Try to find a quiet place and time to do your hand copying so you can learn to hear from the Holy Spirit.
-I am convinced that as soon as you begin that the Holy Spirit will draw near and help you.
+Try to find a quiet place and time to do your hand copying, so you can learn to hear from the Holy Spirit.
+I am convinced that as soon as you begin the Holy Spirit will draw near and help you.

-So make a commitment not only to hear but to find out by doing why God called this the meditation of kings.
-As kings and priests to the Lord under a better covenant, dare we do any less than the kings of old were required to do?
+Commit to "hearing" God's Word.
+As you do, you'll discover why God called kings to hand copy Scripture.
+Since we are kings and priests under a better covenant, dare we do any less than the kings of old were required to do?

 The Lord required the kings of Israel to perform an unusual task—to handwrite their own copy of the Torah (the first five books of the Bible).
 Why?
 He knew there were huge, rarely-discovered benefits to be gained in the personal handwriting of Scripture.
 Let’s look at each of them in turn.1.
 HumblingIt was humbling.
 It